swayamraina/fcd/README.md

 ## Why did I build this ?

-During my time at Airtel X Labs, I was introduced to [Hacker News](https://news.ycombinator.com/news) by one of my colleague and I really thank him as he has influenced me a lot.
+During my time at Airtel X Labs, I was introduced to [Hacker News](https://news.ycombinator.com/news) by one of my colleague and I really thank him as he has influenced me a lot and shaped me to be the kind of developer I am today.

-So to keep all the best articles in one place, I created a Google chrome extension which would save all my favourite articles for me.
+Back to answering the question, to keep all the best articles I read on HN in one place, I created a Google chrome extension which would save all my favourite articles for me.
 You can say somewhat similar to Pocket.
-But `flash-card` could only save links of web pages and nnot the document itself. <br> Also, I had been maintaining my collection of research papers, white papers, books etc by downloading them and keeping them in a separate folder.
-When I made a switch from Airtel X Labs to Swiggy, I had to upload all of them to Google drive and sync when I got a new mac in Swiggy.
+One issue with `flash-card` was it could only save links to the web pages and not the document itself. <br> Also at the same time, I had been maintaining my collection of research papers, white papers, books etc by downloading them and keeping them in a separate folder.
+So when I made a switch from Airtel X Labs to Swiggy, I had to upload all of them to Google drive and sync when I got a new mac in Swiggy.

-Soon, my mac crashed (just after I gave a talk on Redis internally in Swiggy) and all of my data poof!
+I was happy with everything working fine.
+Soon, my mac crashed (just after I gave an internal talk on Redis in Swiggy) and all of my data went poof!

 This could have been prevented if I had regularly kept everything in sync or used Dropbox or Google drive's local setup.